 Rudolph, the 9th reindeer with the red nose, first appeared in a booklet written by Robert L. May for Montgomery Ward department stores in 1939 as a promotional gimmick.
 The song about the red-nosed wonder wasn’t released until 1949 by both Harry Brannon and Gene Autry.
 Still later, the Rankin/Bass stop motion TV special first aired in 1964, and has been shown every year ever since.

 Irving Berlin wrote the song “White Christmas” for Bing Crosby’s movie, Holiday Inn in 1940, but the movie wasn’t released until 1942.
-Ironically, the same set from the movie was reused for the Crosby’s other similar movie, White Christmas in 1954.
+The song was so popular, it stayed at the top of the Billboard charts for 11 weeks, which is amazing for a Christmas song.
+As for the movie, it too was a huge hit becoming the top movie of the year.
+It became the highest-grossing musical film at that time.
+Ironically, the same set from the movie (and the song) was reused for the Crosby’s other similar movie, White Christmas in 1954.
 The song remains Crosby’s best-selling recording and the best-selling Christmas single of all-time.

 It’s a Wonderful Life